Previously entitled, Dear Caregiver, a blog site with the goal of encouraging fellow Christians

 People often use the phrase “like father, like son” to refer to family resemblance.
 When people see my likeness in my kids, it pleases me.
 God wants his children to bear his image and likeness too.
 The Bible says, “You were . . . created to be like God, with a life that truly has God’s approval and is holy” (Ephesians 4:24 GW).

-Let me be absolutely clear: You will never become God, or even god.
+Let me be absolutely clear: You will never become God, or even a god.
 That prideful lie is Satan’s oldest temptation.
 Satan promised Adam and Eve that if they followed his advice, “you shall be as gods” (Genesis 3:5 KJV).

 Many religions and new age philosophies still promote the old lie that we are divine or can become gods.
 This desire to be a god shows up every time we try to control our circumstances, our future, and the people around us.